 Deworming medicines target the adult roundworms that have attached to the intestinal wall.
 The worms are anesthetized so they release their bite on the intestines and pass out of the body through the stool.
 Once in the outside environment, the worm dies.
 Because some worms may be in different life stages at the time of treatment, deworming medicines may have to be administered several times to be fully effective.

 Since roundworms are so common, especially in puppies and kittens, it’s essential to get your new pet checked immediately.
-Some vets recommend deworming for puppies and kittens whether there are any signs of the worms or not, just to be safe.
-Read about the common types of deworming medications.
+Some vets recommend deworming for puppies and kittens whether there are any signs of the worms or not, just to be safe, as well as using a monthly preventative like Iverhart Plus.

 More on Parasites in Pets